albanblanchard/albanblanchard/README.md

 ## Hi there 👋
-I'm Alban, I'm a fullstack web developper
+I'm Alban, I'm a full stack web developper (emphasis on frontend).

 - 🔭 I’m currently working on React/Nest/Typescript projects
 - 🧑‍🚀 OK some others with the JAMstack too